olgarithms/sphinx-tutorial/docs/9-versioning.md

 Let's test this out.

-Let's tag the current version of our docs with `v0.0.1`.
-We'll create a tag and push it to our remote repository:
+We'll create a tag, `v0.0.1`, for our current version and push it to our remote repository:

 ```sh
 git tag -a v0.0.1 -m "first tag"